splunk/splunk-connect-for-snmp/docs/configuration/redis-configuration.md

 ### Redis configuration file

 Redis configuration is kept in the `values.yaml` file in the `redis` section.
-`values.yaml` is being used during the installation process for configuring Kubernetes values.
+`values.yaml` is used during the installation process to configure Kubernetes values.

-To edit the configuration, see: [Redis on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/redis)
+To edit the configuration, see [Redis on Kubernetes](https://github.com/bitnami/charts/tree/master/bitnami/redis).